LLM Agents for Interactive Exploration of Historical Cadastre Data: Framework and Application to Venice: Methods

-\textbf{Questions and data specifications. } As discussed in Section~\ref{sec:typo_quest}, the prompting questions fall into four categories: spatial, functional, personal, and temporal.
-Spatial questions involve locating and organizing datapoints from the Catastici (1740) and Sommarioni (1808) datasets in relation to landmarks derived from the OpenStreetMap-based Landmarks dataset (refer to Figure~\ref{fig:citicad}).
-Temporal questions compare and identify patterns between these datasets.
-The text-to-Python agent integrates these three datasets for analysis (Figure~\ref{fig:citicad}).
-Critically, this integration enables us to bridge past and present urban landscapes by leveraging semi-persistent landmarks like churches and squares from OpenStreetMap as spatial anchors.
-While these structures may have evolved physically, their maintained locations and social functions enable meaningful contextualization of historical cadastral data within contemporary geographic frameworks.
+\textbf{Questions.} As discussed in Section~\ref{sec:typo_quest}, prompting questions fall into four categories: spatial, functional, personal, and temporal.
+Spatial questions locate and organize records from the Catastici~(1740) and Sommarioni~(1808) datasets relative to landmarks from the OpenStreetMap-based Landmarks dataset (Figure~\ref{fig:citicad}), while temporal questions identify and compare patterns across the two periods.
+The coding agent integrates these three datasets, using semi-persistent features such as churches and squares as spatial anchors.
+Although these structures may have changed physically, their stable locations and enduring social functions provide a consistent framework for situating historical cadastral data within contemporary geography.